Move to Torquay with Us in 4 Easy Steps!

 White & Company has 19 branches located across the UK from the Channel Islands to Scotland and a network of industry partners.

-Our relocation network us to provide the perfect removal solution no matter where you’re moving.
+Our extensive relocation network enables us to provide the perfect removal solution no matter where you’re moving.

-We have 240 specialist vehicles, fully trained and security cleared removals staff and 19 storage locations across the UK.
+We have 265 specialist vehicles, fully trained and security-cleared removals staff and 19 storage locations across the UK.

 Why Move to Torquay?

 Torquay town was traditionally a fishing village, and its economy was geared around local agriculture.
 In later years it developed into a popular seaside resort, fashionable with the Royal Navy and wealthy Victorians.

 One of its most notable residents was Agatha Christie, who was born in the town, and for which there is a tour dedicated in her honour.

 However, perhaps its most notable fame was through the popular TV series, Fawlty towers, which was fictionally based in the town.

 Despite the antics of the eccentric Basil Fawlty (played by John Cleese) and his hapless Spanish waiter, Manuel, Torquay remains the top seaside destination, as voted for on TripAdvisor.
 With the rise in UK ‘staycations’, that is holidays in the UK, the town is once again on the rise.